I’ve said it many times before, but I’ll say it again: I have always loved good coffee.

 Needless to say, matcha is not intended to prevent, treat, or cure any disease; it’s just green tea, albeit a very special one that has all kinds of interesting health properties.
 And because there are no known downsides or side effects to regular consumption of matcha, there is little to lose in making the switch from coffee to matcha, at least some of the time.

 You needn’t give up coffee altogether (unless your doctor tells you to, of course) — I sure don’t plan to.
 But do give matcha try; you have nothing to lose but stained teeth, bad breath, and heart-pounding jitters.
-And you might have a whole new world of wellness to gain.
+And you might have a whole new world of wellness and joy to gain.